jasonacox/pypowerwall/README.md

     load(verbose)           # Fetch load sensor data (W or raw json if verbose=True) grid()                  # Alias for site()
     home()                  # Alias for load()

+ Variables
+    pwcacheexpire = 5       # Set API cache timeout in seconds timeout = 10            # Timeout for HTTPS calls in seconds
 ```

 ## Credits and References